kedro-org/kedro/docs/source/contribution/technical_steering_committee.md

 ### Other issues or proposals

-Open Github Discussions host votes on issues, proposals and changes affecting the future of Kedro, including amendments to our ways of working described in this document.
+GitHub Discussions is used to host votes on issues, proposals and changes affecting the future of Kedro, including amendments to our ways of working described on this page.
 These votes require **a 1/2 majority**.

 ### Adding or removing maintainers